shawndegroot/SQL-Code/README.md

 Find the most profitable company from the financial sector.
 Output the result along with the continent.

 Table: forbes_global_2010_2014

+#### Logic:

+a) Filter for Financial sector using where clause

+b) Order by profits column descending

+c) Use limit to include only top company

 ```
 SELECT company, continent